Theodore Dwight Weld: Abolitionist

 Some of his travel was in slave states.
 What he saw there, together with what he read in Garrison's newspaper The Liberator (1831) and book Thoughts on African Colonization (1832), turned him into a committed abolitionist.
 He first worked, in 1833, at convincing the other students at Lane that immediatism, ending slavery completely and immediately, was the only solution and what God wanted.
-Successful, he next, with the Tappans' connivance, sought to bring immediatism to a larger audience.
+Successful, he next, with the Tappans' collaboration, sought to bring immediatism to a larger audience.
 He announced that the public was invited to a series of public debates, over 18 evenings in February 1834, on abolition versus colonization.
 In fact, the debates were not debates at all, as no one spoke in favor of colonization.
-They were instead presentations of the horrors of American slavery, together with an exposé of the inadequacy of the American Colonization Society's project of helping free blacks migrate to Africa and its intent to preserve, rather than eliminate, slavery.
+They were instead presentations of the horrors of American slavery, together with an exposé of the inadequacy of the American Colonization Society's project of helping free black people migrate to Africa and its intent to protect, rather than eliminate, slavery.
 At the end, the audience's views were highly supportive of immediate abolition.

 The debates were then local events.
 However, during the Seminary's summer vacation of 1834, some of the students started teaching classes for, and in other ways working to help, the 1500 free African Americans of Cincinnati, with whom the students mixed freely.
 Given the pro-slavery sentiment in Cincinnati, many found his behavior unacceptable.
 After rumored threats of violence against the Seminary, the trustees passed rules abolishing the seminary's colonization and abolition societies and forbidding any further discussion of slavery, even at mealtimes.
 Weld was threatened with expulsion.
 A professor was fired.
 What happened was the mass resignation of almost all of Lane's student body, along with a sympathetic trustee, Asa Mahan.
 Later known as the Lane Rebels, they enrolled at the new Oberlin Collegiate Institute, insisting as conditions of their enrollment that they be free to discuss any topic (academic freedom), that Oberlin admit blacks on the same basis as whites, and that the trustees not be able to fire faculty for any or no reason.
 The fired professor was hired by Oberlin, and Mahan became its first president.

-Weld declined an appointment at Oberlin as professor of theology, directing Shipperd to Charles Finney.
+Weld declined an appointment at Oberlin as professor of theology, saying abolitionism was a higher priority; he directed Shipperd to Charles Finney.
 Instead, he took a position as agent of the American Anti-Slavery Society for Ohio.
 "He has, with characteristic disinterestedness, accepted this agency at one half the salary he was offered by another institution."